FIFA (Series) Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

-FIFA has 4 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 4 accessibility features for Communication in FIFA which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Text Chat: Chat to other players by typing text.